Karen E. Gover, PhD

 Overview

 Karen Gover focuses her practice on patent and trademark litigation.
-Karen's experience includes drafting litigation pleadings, assisting with depositions, working with expert witnesses to develop and refine witness reports, and composing UDRP complaints and DMCA take-down notices.
-She has a robust pro bono practice that focuses on advising non-profit organizations as to the scope and protectability of their copyrights.
+She aims to make technologically and legally complicated intellectual property cases understandable for clients, juries, and judges.
+Karen's experience includes drafting litigation pleadings, assisting with depositions, working with expert witnesses to develop and refine witness reports, and legal research and analysis.
+She has a robust pro bono practice that focuses on advising non-profit organizations as to the scope and protectability of their intellectual property.

 Prior to joining Wolf Greenfield, Karen practiced at an Am Law 100 firm.